Double-Effect Forced Circulation Crystallization Evaporator: Working Principle, Applications & How to Reduce Steam Cost by 40%

 • Independent crystallizer design

-• Suitable for applications requiring consistent crystal quality
+• Ideal for applications requiring consistent product quality (e.g., pharma or battery salts)

 3. Integrated Double-Effect System

-• Evaporation, crystallization, and separation integrated into one system
+• Evaporation, crystallization, and separation in one system

 • High automation level